-Factor G' is based on CY 2019 costs used for completion of the 372 report.
+Factor G' for reporting period January 1, 2018 to December 31, 2018 and beyond is based on the FY 2017-2018 and FY 2018-2019 costs used for completion of the Community Living Waiver 372 report.
+The Commonwealth's MMIS (HCSIS) and payment system (PROMISe) are the data sources used.
 It represents the average cost per recipient for non-institutional state plan services provided to individuals in the ICF/ID program and state centers.
+It is based upon actual 2016-17 expenses with a projection factor of 0%.